subnixr/minimal/README.md

 **Syntax**: `mnml_ssh`

-Displays hostname only if current session is through a SSH connection.
+Displays the hostname only if current session is through a SSH connection.

 ### Python virtual environment